upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-multi.md

 ## Central (hub) control plane

 The multi-control plane architecture involves creating a control plane to serve as a hub whose exclusive job is to manage the specialized control planes (spokes).
-This architecture is a hub-and-spoke pattern and you will somestimes hear it called “control plane of control planes”.
+This architecture is a hub-and-spoke pattern and you will sometimes hear it called “control plane of control planes”.
 The hub control plane follows the [single control plane]({{< ref "xp-arch-framework/architecture/architecture-baseline-single.md" >}}) baseline architecture.

 ### Configure the hub control plane